 - Blue Cross Blue Shield Wyoming: One of the most well-known healthcare providers in the country, Blue Cross Blue Shield's main Wyoming office is in Cheyenne.
 Their advanced computer systems and sensitive patient data must be maintained and protected by experienced computer science professionals willing to work with changing computer technologies.

 - U.S. Air Force Wyoming: As one of the largest employers in the state, the U.S. Air Force demands the most skilled and intelligent computer scientists in the country.
-Computer scientists in these positions help write, analyze, and design software critical to the national defense.
-Additionally, the Air Force’s advanced computer systems require their computer scientists to organize and display intelligence data to carry out official military missions.
+Computer scientists in these positions help write, analyze, and design software critical to national defense.
+Additionally, the Air Force's advanced computer systems require their computer scientists to organize and display intelligence data to carry out official military missions.

-- Wyoming Medical Center: Located in Casper, the Wyoming Medical Center relies on computer scientists to organize and protect sensitive patient information.
+- Wyoming Medical Center: Located in Casper, Wyoming Medical Center relies on computer scientists to organize and protect sensitive patient information.
 Additionally, a staggering amount of computer technology keeps healthcare facilities up and running each day.
 Graduates of computer science colleges in Wyoming who specialized in cybersecurity, computer networks, information retrieval, or health informatics may find that the Medical Center is an excellent fit for their skillset.

 Computer Science Programs in Wyoming